 School grounds must be safe for all students, staff and visitors.
-Parking areas may be available for use by staff, students, contractors and visitors.
+Parking areas may be available for use by staff, students, contractors and visitors, at the discretion of the principal.
 They must be aware of the need to take special care when driving on school grounds.

 On 22 March 2019, schools were advised by Health and Safety directorate that the maximum speed limit to be applied on all school grounds is 10km/h.